aza161/aza161/README.md

 - 👋 Hi, I’m Ahmad!
-- 👀 I’m interested in computers, java, linux, and medical stuff!
+- 👀 I’m interested in computers, C, linux, and open-source software!
-- 🌱 I’m currently learning Java!
+- 🌱 I’m currently learning C!
 - 💞️ I’m looking to collaborate on some projects.
 - 📫 How to reach me?
 On my email ahmadalrabih3@gmail.com